Free RMS evidence module? (The good, the bad, and everything in between)

-In the previous blog post titled “Why Evidence Management Software?”, we discussed the advantages of having an advanced evidence management software system in every evidence room, and we talked about the things you might be missing if you’re still managing your evidence “the old way”.
+In the previous article titled “Why Evidence Management Software?”, we discussed the advantages of having an advanced evidence management software system in every evidence room, and we talked about the things you might be missing if you’re still managing your evidence “the old way”.
 Today, we discuss one of the myths surrounding the free RMS evidence module.
 Don’t be fooled.
 “Free” doesn’t necessarily mean you’re saving money.
 In fact, you might eventually spend triple the amount you think you are saving.
 In this article, we will discuss the pros and cons of almost all commonly available RMS evidence modules and we’ll let you decide what option better fits your needs and your budget.

 RMS Evidence Module Pros